tenaciousdlg/teleport_terraform/data_plane/windows_noad/README.md

 ## Prereqs
 * An identity to authenticate against your Teleport cluster (e.g. Identity File supplied by a [Machine ID](https://goteleport.com/docs/machine-id/access-guides/terraform/) process).

-* A Teleport Role allowing access for the value of `win_user`.
+* A Teleport Role allowing access for the value of `win_user` for your Teleport user.
 The referneced guide provides an example.
 The following labels are added to both instances for reference in a Role.

 ```
 env: dev